 |Mathematics and computer science||28|

 |Theology and religious studies||12|

 |Philosophy,Aesthetics and Art reasearch||12|

 Selection of Members

-Especially distinguished scientists and patrons of sciences may be invited to join the Academy as honorary members.
-At the moment, the Academy’s honorary members include President Mauno Koivisto, academic Olli Lehto and chancellors Kari Raivio and Risto Ihamuotila as well as professors Eeva Tapio, Jarmo Visakorpi, Elina Haavio-Mannila and Heikki Palva.
+Especially distinguished scientists and academics or patrons of scientific research may be invited to honorary membership of the Finnish Academy of Science and Letters.
+The current honorary members are President Mauno Koivisto, Academician Olli Lehto, former chancellors of the University of Helsinki Kari Raivio and Risto Ihamuotila and Professors Eeva Tapio, Jarmo Visakorpi, Elina Haavio-Mannila and Heikki Palva.